maram-9/currency-converter-react/README.md

 # Currency-Converter
-Hello, it is my website.
-My currency converter is converting the amount from polish currency PLN to another selected currency.
-I modificted my old website in React.js.
-I hope that you can see my progress.
+Hello!

+I made project during programming course with YouCode.
+My currency converter created in React tha allows you to convert PLN currency to the USD, GBP, EUR, CHF.
+That was rating on 06.12.2022.
+I created a Clock which is live updated.

 # Demo
 https://maram-9.github.io/currency-converter-react/

+# Animation
+![animation](public/Animation.gif)

 # Technologies used in this project:
+- JS
 - HTML
+- NORMALIZE
+- ES6 + feutures
-- CSS
+- React
-- Java Script
+- Styled Components

-# Animation
-![animation](public/Animation.gif)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).